julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

+Beyond the collaborative vision, LUX’s effectiveness relies on a carefully constructed infrastructure that supports its diverse data connections.
+This infrastructre, or site of assemblages, comprises several components, such as data harvesting and a data pipeline.

-Moving from LUX’s technical architecture, I examined the vocabulary consistency, which plays a critical role in aligning and connecting the metadata across Yale’s collections.
+I examined the vocabulary consistency, which plays a critical role in aligning and connecting the metadata across Yale’s collections.

 This plot highlights how Getty Vocabularies are applied within the Yale Center for British Art (YCBA) and Yale University Art Gallery (YUAG) collections, focusing on shared terms across both units.
-The UpSet plot shows that ULAN is heavily used for referencing people, while AAT has the highest overlap between collections.
-TGN is less frequently applied.

 This approach facilitates interoperability without restricting the potential for programmatically generated connections.

  -->